edhowland/viper/Roadmap.md

 - New external program: vish
   * Break out of viper executable code file
   * split :vhome/etc/vishrc into :vhome/etc/rc.?/{001-999}*.vsh
-- abbreviations: Work on the Vish command line
-  * inspired by abbreviations in the Fish shell

 - :argc, :argv for command line arguments

 ## 2.0.13